Program Directory by City

 El Santo Niño Community Center

-Offers Adeste child care, MY CLUB after-school tutoring and mentoring for middle and senior high school youth, cultural and recreational activities, job coaching and referrals to community resources.
+Offers: Adeste after-school care for elementary children; MY CLUB after-school program for middle and high school youth; cultural and recreational activities and job coaching for youth; wellness programs for seniors; and a no-cost, weekly community market.

 601 East 23rd Street, Los Angeles, CA 90011